 At this time of year from a counselling point of view I see a sharp increase in the number of clients feeling very worried about Christmas with many reporting worsening stress, anxiety and depression.

 Are we taking on too much or simply blowing things out of proportion?

 It’s no joke that rushing around the high street, queuing up for lengthy periods and over-facing yourself with military-style duties is going to increase your blood pressure and with many of us having such limited time to get things done it can become incredibly easy to succumb to a sheer sense of panic.

-- Enjoy yourself!
-This is your time too!
+ENJOY YOURSELF – This is your time too.
 Don’t kid yourself that you’re responsible for everything, learn to let go.
 So, run yourself a bath, pour a glass of wine, and ease yourself into the festive spirit.
-Nothing needs to be perfect (and besides, nothing ever is!) and this is not the end of the world.
-Applying the basic time-management and re-centring strategies mentioned here will free up some headspace for you to have fun.
+Nothing needs to be perfect (and besides, nothing ever is) and this is not the end of the world.
+Applying the basic time-management and grounding techniques mentioned here will free up some headspace for you to have fun.

 Wishing you all a very peaceful, merry (and stress free!) holiday time.